 The Certificate to Obtain Title in no way serves as a waiver for payment of registration fees, nor county or State taxes assessed to the vehicle, subsequent to its purchase.
 The Certificate to Obtain Title will only be issued after the vehicle is paid for.

 The Certificate to Obtain Title that accompanies vehicles may identify the vehicle as Salvage or Scrap, meaning the vehicle is not intended for driving and its condition is poor and/or it is not road-worthy in its present condition.

 These provisions may also be applied to certain accident-damaged vehicles.
 The type of title issued will be determined at the discretion of each state’s Department of Motor Vehicles (DMV).

-The way you register will determine how your information is displayed on sales paperwork.
+Your registration as an individual or business will determine how your information is displayed on award documents.
 Either your name and address as an individual, or your name, company name and address must be completed as you wish it to appear on all subsequent paperwork.
 You can only select one option to indicate registering as an individual or company.
 Changes will not be permitted after award.
 If you wish to participate as an individual and a representative of a company, you must register separately for each and place bids accordingly.

 Note: There are times when buyers require/request a duplicate copy of the SF 97.
 Please be advised there may be a fee associated with this request.

 Photographs may not depict an exact representation of the bid item(s) and should not be relied upon in place of written item descriptions or as a substitute for physical inspection.
 Please contact the custodian for inspection dates and times.

 GSA makes no representation or warranty regarding use of the photos on this site.
 Some may be U.S. government work and free from copyright, some may be produced by other than the government and GSA may be using the photograph with permission from the copyright holder.
 If you have interest in using a particular photo, it is your responsibility to determine if it is copyrighted or available for use without permission.